Problem-driven scenario generation: an analytical approach for stochastic programs with tail risk measure: Tail risk measures and risk regions

 Since tail risk measures depend only on those outcomes which are in the $\beta$-tail, we aim to identify which outcomes lead to a loss in the $\beta$-tails for a feasible decision.
+This motivates the following definition.

 \begin{definition}[Risk region] For $0 < \beta < 1$ the $\beta$-risk region with respect to the decision $x\in\mathcal{X}$ is defined as follows:

 or equivalently

 The risk region with respect to the feasible region $\mathcal{X} \subset \rk$ is defined to be: